Orange County, Virginia: Issues

 In October 2014, 33% of the county-run schools failed to meet state accreditation levels, resulting in a warning being issued by the Virginia Department of Education.
 If the schools in question, Lightfoot, Unionville, and Prospect Heights, failed to meet accreditation levels for three consecutive years, their accreditation would be denied.
 County residents paid $51,564,565.00 in taxes for educational operating expenses in 2015, an increase of 11% ($5,684,921.00) in four years.

 The former location of the Locust Grove Middle School was abandoned in 2011 after a new school was built less than two miles away.
 In 2013, plans were under way to return the students to the original location, due to what was referred to as "cohabitation issues" at the new school and a projected "boom" of approximately 20 third graders.
 This perceived increase was actually a return to prior attendance levels, due to an anomalous single-year decrease.
 The initial cost to taxpayers to reopen the school was estimated at over $611,000.

 In May 2022, a school board member, Chelsea Quintern, introduced two resolutions: one which would ban critical race theory from being taught in the school system, and one which required parental notification of sexually explicit instructional materials, and would separately require schools to "notify parents of healthcare services and involvement in critical decisions affecting students' physical, mental and emotional well-being; including, but not limited to self-identification."

 Government

 Federal

-The county is part of Virginia's 7th congressional district, and is represented by Congressman Eugene Vindman.
+The county is part of Virginia's 7th congressional district, and is represented by Democratic Congressman Eugene Vindman.

 State

-The county is represented by Bryce Reeves (R) in the 17th district of the Virginia State Senate, and by Nick Freitas (R) in the 62nd district and Phillip Scott (R) in the 63rd district of the Virginia House of Delegates.
+The county is located fully within Senate District 28 in the State Senate and is split between two districts within the House of Delegates, with the western portion of the county falling in House District 62 and the eastern portion falling in House District 63.